Reading the Fine Print

 Common phrases used in credit card offers include:

-violate any part of the credit card agreement, but some are more
+any part of the credit card agreement, but some are more forgiving than

-finance charges (such as in a bank account, charge account, or credit
+charges (such as in a bank account, charge account, or credit card

 “Grace period” The grace period ranges from 20 to 25 days.